An adversary bound for quantum signal processing: Quantum signal processing as a state conversion problem

 \end{definition} There are some subtleties, however.
 First of all, the objective function takes the supremum instead of the maximum (it should take the essential supremum, but we can assume they coincide, as otherwise the catalyst would be sub-optimal).
 Moreover, this is not a semidefinite program anymore in the traditional sense, and thus some results from classical optimization theory might not hold.
 In particular, $\calW$ is not even guaranteed to be finite-dimensional, and this might be a problem when we want to embed $v(\vv{z})$ in finitely many qubits.
 More specifically, the Gram operators $G_{\xi}, G_{\tau}$ have finite rank (since they are Gram operators of functions in $\C^K$).
-On the other hand, the Gram operators $G_{v}, G_{Ov}$ can be proven to be trace-class (by the fact that $v \in L^\infty$ and an application of the Cauchy-Schwarz inequality).
+On the other hand, the Gram operators $G_{v}, G_{Ov}$ can be proven to be trace-class (see Appendix~\ref{apx:trace-class}).

-Since we are working with trace-class operators, Theorems~\ref{thm:relative-gamma-bound-weak-duality} and~\ref{thm:gamma-bound-subnorm-property}, as well as the lower bound of Theorem~\ref{thm:gamma-monte-carlo-bounds} carry over to this case (the Hadamard product of two integral operators is given by the product of the kernels).
-For the argument of Theorem~\ref{thm:relative-gamma-bound-weak-duality}, we need the adversary operator $\Gamma$ in the optimization problem for the subrelative $\gamma_2$-bound to be restricted to the space of self-adjoint compact operators, but this does not really change the value of the $\gamma_2$-bound, since the trace-class operators are dense in the space of compact operators.
+Since we are working with trace-class operators, Theorems~\ref{thm:relative-gamma-bound-weak-duality} and~\ref{thm:gamma-bound-subnorm-property}, as well as the lower bound of Theorem~\ref{thm:gamma-monte-carlo-bounds} carry over to this case. {A more formal discussion of these observations, along with proofs, is made in Appendix~\ref{apx:trace-class}.}

 In other words, while it is always true that $G_v - G_{Ov}$ has finite rank, this does not imply that $G_v$ does ($G_{Ov}$, however, has finite rank if and only if $G_v$ does).
 The rank of $G_v$ will give the dimension of $v$, so we are interested in which cases we have finite-rank solutions.